user12423/MARL-with-SQLoss/README.md

 pip3 install -r requirements.txt
 ```

-- You can also refer to the file `requirements-freezed.txt` to get the exact version of packages used for our experiments.
+- You can also refer to the file `requirements-freezed.txt` to obtain the exact version of a package used for our experiments if there is any installation issue.
-- The code is *NOT* compatible with python2.
+- <ins>NOTE</ins>: The code is *NOT* compatible with python2.
 Please use python3.